Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Discussion

 \subsection{Temporal and spectral variation in activity}

 Figure~\ref{fig:activity_variation} shows the modulation in the activity level of FRB\,20220912A during the period from MJD 59905 to MJD 60211, with a wide range of measured burst rates in the 300 to 750 MHz frequency range.
 Similarly, several other active repeaters have shown a wide range of burst rates at different frequencies.
-Starting late 2023, a prolonged quiescent phase is evident.
+Since late 2023, observations with CHIME/Pulsar suggest that the baseline activity has become significantly low \citep{abbott2026radiomonitoringcampaignactive}, which is also consistent with non-detections with our observations in 2024.
 The sustained high activity over an extended duration supports progenitor models involving a young magnetar \citep{Beloborodov_2017,Margalit_2018,Metzger2019}, while the subsequent prolonged inactivity may suggest that the energy reservoir of the FRB source has been exhausted or significantly depleted for FRB production.
-Alternatively, progenitor models involving a binary system with long orbital periods could explain the activity variation, where interaction between the neutron star with the companion star leads to FRB production \citep{Wang_Zhang_2022_r67_binary}.
+Alternatively, progenitor models involving a binary system with long orbital periods could explain the activity variation, where interaction between the neutron star and the companion star leads to FRB production \citep{Wang_Zhang_2022_r67_binary}.
 Continued monitoring will be essential to catch the source during another active phase and to further test these hypotheses.

 FRB\,20180916B and FRB\,20121102A show periodic activity modulated with cycles of 16.35 days \citep{chimeR3} and $\sim$157 days \citep{Rajwade_2020}, respectively.
 In the case of FRB\,20121102A, identifying the periodicity was challenging, as it was not active in every predicted active window, requiring long-term, high-cadence monitoring \citep{Rajwade_2020}.
-From Figure~\ref{fig:period_search_with_CHIME}, we infer that it is less likely that there is any underlying periodicity for FRB\,20220912A.
+From Figure~\ref{fig:period_search_with_CHIME}, we infer that any underlying periodicity with periods up to around a hundred days or so is unlikely for FRB\,20220912A, but longer periods can not be ruled out.
 In the future, long-term high cadence observations with high sensitivity will be crucial for detecting any underlying periodicity for any active repeating FRB source, particularly if its emission is sporadic, i.e., not active in every cycle or if it has a long intrinsic period ($\geq$ one year).
 Alternatively, the modulation could arise from a narrow emission beam that wanders within a cone or funnel, potentially due to the dynamics of a precessing disk, as suggested for X-ray binaries \citep{katz_2017}.

 For FRB\,20220912A, we do not see any strong evidence of frequency-dependent activity.
 However, there is a hint of difference in the mean activity at our two observing bands.
 The mean burst rate for band-3 and band-4, considering only the bursts with a common threshold (bottom panel of Figure~\ref{fig:energydistribution_compare_with_other_telescopes}), are $12.4^{+1.1}_{-1.1}$\,hr$^{-1}$ and $16.3^{+1.3}_{1.2}$\,hr$^{-1}$, respectively.
 This difference in the mean burst rate at 650\,MHz and 400\,MHz indicates that for FRB~20220912A, on average, emission is preferred at higher frequency.